-“Will you be paying with debit or credit?”
+Before the advent of the self-service payment card readers, cashiers would regularly ask “Will you be paying with debit or credit?”

-A generation ago, it wasn’t that unusual to be out at a movie with friends or at the register with a cart full of groceries and realize that you didn’t have enough cash to cover the bill.
+A generation ago, it wasn’t that unusual to be out at a movie with friends or at the register with a cart full of groceries and realize that you didn’t have enough cash with you to cover the bill.
 But today, you’d probably just pull out a debit or credit card and not think anything of it.

 Though the two types of cards may be used interchangeably, there are some distinct differences between them.
-Let’s start with debit cards.

 Debit cards are linked to your bank account so the money you spend is automatically deducted from your account.
 It’s a convenient alternative to cash and can help you stay within your budget.
 Unlike credit cards, your balance goes down with each debit card transaction, so this might deter you from overspending.
-In addition, using a debit card may prevent you from racking up interest and late-payment fees, so you won’t hurt your credit score.
+Debit cards perform the same function as checkbooks, but just more conveniently.

 So why use a credit card at all?
 Well, there are several reasons why credit cards are attractive.

-- If you are responsible with credit, you can use it to build up your credit profile.
+- If you are responsible with credit, you can use it to build up your credit profile

-- Credit cards generally offer better rewards and protection than debit cards do.
+- Credit cards generally offer better rewards and protection than debit cards do

 It’s best to use a credit card if you’re buying a big ticket item like electronics.
 The credit card purchase gives you a number of protections that a debit card doesn’t.
 For example, if you pay with your credit card, you can dispute the charge if there’s a problem with the product.
 The credit card company will pursue the issue with the retailer, and you won’t be responsible for the charge until the matter is settled.